kirillkovalenko/nssm/README.txt

 or replaced them.

 NSSM can also rotate files which hit the configured size threshold while the service is running.
+Additionally, you can trigger an on-demand rotation by running the command

+    nssm rotate <servicename>

+On-demand rotations will happen after the next line of data is read from the managed application, regardless of the value of AppRotateBytes.
+Be aware that if the application is not particularly verbose the rotation may not happen for some time.

-To enable this feature, set AppRotateOnline to a non-zero value.
+To enable online and on-demand rotation, set AppRotateOnline to a non-zero value.

 Note that online rotation requires NSSM to intercept the application's I/O